saltstack-formulas/bareos-formula/README.rst

 The formula, to ease management, follows this logic:

+1. By default, the formula will setup and use the upstream BareOS repo.

-1. If no pillar key named `config` exists for a given daemon, it will be intalled and the default configuration included in the package (or a custom configuration set by any other mean) will be used.
+2. If no pillar key named `config` exists for a given daemon, it will be intalled and the default configuration included in the package (or a custom configuration set by any other mean) will be used.
 No configuration will be attempted.

    This means the current `subdirectories` configuration schema provided by the package will be used (see `Configuration Layout <http://doc.bareos.org/master/html/bareos-manual-main-reference.html#QQ2-1-150>`_.

-2. If a pillar key named `config` is present for a given daemon, it will be installed and configured.
+3. If a pillar key named `config` is present for a given daemon, it will be installed and configured.
 This formula will use the "old approach" of setting all the configuration for the daemon in a single file, ignoring the rest of the included subdirectories.
 This may seem counter-intuitive at first, because